Ayman ibn Ubayd

-He was the son of Umm Ayman, who helped raise Muhammad, by her first husband Ubayd ibn Zayd of the Banu Khazraj tribe.
+He was the son of Barakah, who helped raise Muhammad, by her first husband Ubayd ibn Zayd of the Banu Khazraj tribe.
 Through his mother's second marriage to Zayd ibn Harithah, he was the half-brother of Usama ibn Zayd.

-Ayman was killed fighting for the Muslim forces against enemy Arab tribes in the Battle of Hunayn.
+Ayman was killed fighting for the Muslim forces against Arab tribes in the Battle of Hunayn.

 Ayman's son, al-Hajjaj ibn Ayman was born during the lifetime of Muhammad and ahadith (traditions) of Muhammad have been quoted from al-Hajjaj in Islamic literature, including in the Sahih al-Bukhari.